luke-griffiths/fast-robots/Localization.md

     return delta_rot_1, delta_trans, delta_rot_2
  ```
  ### odom_motion_model
  This function outputs the probability of a state change given a previous state and a current state.
+Since the errors in state change are independent for rotation 1, translation, and rotation 2, we can compute the total probability by multiplying these three.
  ```
  def odom_motion_model(cur_pose, prev_pose, u):
     """ Odometry Motion Model